Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 \begin{prop} Suppose $(\ns P,\opens)$ is a semitopology and $p\in\ns P$.
 Then: \begin{enumerate*} \item If $p$ is regular then it is unconflicted.

-Equivalently by the contrapositive: if $p$ is conflicted then it is not regular. \item $p$ may be unconflicted and neither quasiregular, weakly regular, nor regular. \item There exists a semitopological space such that \begin{itemize*} \item every point is unconflicted (so $\intertwinedwith$ is a transitive relation) yet \item every point is irregular, not weakly regular, and not quasiregular (so there are no regular points, no weakly regular points, and no quasiregular points). \end{itemize*} \end{enumerate*} \end{prop} \begin{proof} We consider each part in turn: \begin{enumerate} \item So consider $q\intertwinedwith p \intertwinedwith q'$.
+Equivalently by the contrapositive: if $p$ is conflicted then it is not regular. \item $p$ may be unconflicted and neither quasiregular, weakly regular, nor regular. \end{enumerate*} \end{prop} \begin{proof} We consider each part in turn: \begin{enumerate} \item So consider $q\intertwinedwith p \intertwinedwith q'$.
 We must show that $q\intertwinedwith q'$, so consider open neighbourhoods $Q\ni q$ and $Q'\ni q'$.
 By assumption $p$ is regular, so unpacking Definition~\ref{defn.tn}(\ref{item.regular.point}) $\community(p)$ is a topen (transitive and open) neighbourhood of $p$.
 By assumption $Q\between \community(p)\between Q'$, and by transitivity of $\community(p)$ (Definition~\ref{defn.transitive}(\ref{transitive.transitive})) we have $Q\between Q'$ as required. \item Consider the semitopology illustrated in Figure~\ref{fig.square.diagram}.
-Note that the point $0$ is not conflicted (because it is not intertwined with any other point), but it is also neither quasiregular, weakly regular, nor regular, because its community is the empty set. \item As for the previous part, noting that the same holds of points $1$, $2$, and $3$ in Figure~\ref{fig.square.diagram}. \qedhere\end{enumerate} \end{proof}
+Note that the point $0$ is not conflicted (because it is not intertwined with any other point), but it is also neither quasiregular, weakly regular, nor regular, because its community is the empty set. \qedhere\end{enumerate} \end{proof}